Signs It’s Time to Replace Your Roof in Spring

 Why Roofs Lose Structural Integrity

 If your roof deck is sagging, that’s a big red flag.
 Over time, moisture buildup from springtime rain and winter snow can weaken the structural integrity of your roof.
-If your roof has already been through multiple repairs, its foundation may no longer be strong enough to support another patch job.
+Ongoing water damage can compromise your home’s structure, including critical components like wood decking.
+If your roof has already been through multiple repairs, its foundation may no longer be strong enough to support another patch job—this is often a sign of significant wear that may require full replacement.

 Close-up of misaligned asphalt shingles near the gutter with visible gaps.